You wouldn’t wish a personal financial crisis on anyone.

 Contact Financial Counselling Australia on 1800 007 007 to find a counsellor near you.

-Hopefully, the steps we’ve outlined help you take control and get through your PFC (and improve daily financial habits too).
+Hopefully, the steps outlined here will help you take control and get through your PFC (and improve daily financial habits too).

 But a PFC could happen again, so make sure you’re prepared.

 Start setting aside money in a savings account for the purpose of covering unexpected expenses.
-This is what’s known as a ‘rainy day’ fund.
+This is what’s known as a ‘rainy day’ or emergency fund.

 And make sure to do a full review of your insurance, both for your things (think home, contents and car for starters) and for you and your family (life, income protection, health insurance and total and permanent disability).

-This will ensure you can weather the next PFC if it comes along.
+This will ensure you can weather the next PFC, when (hopefully if) it comes along.